DangerKlippers/danger-klipper/docs/Config_Reference.md

 #allow_plugin_override: False
 #   Allows modules in `plugins` to override modules of the same name in `extras`
 #   The default is False.
+#single_mcu_trsync_timeout: 0.025
+#   The timeout (in seconds) for MCU synchronization during the homing process when
+#   a single MCUs is in use.
+The default is 0.025
 #multi_mcu_trsync_timeout: 0.025
 #   The timeout (in seconds) for MCU synchronization during the homing process when
 #   multiple MCUs are in use.
 The default is 0.025